tdwg/process/review_manager.md

 An example of an email request to potential expert reviewers can be found in Section 5.2: Please use something like this as the email content.

 The timeframe for individual reviewers to respond is up to the Review Manager.
 A period of around **one month** would be reasonable given that the review task may be substantial.
 Reviewers' submissions should be timely.
 If a Reviewer is not able to complete the Review within a reasonable timeframe, another Reviewer may need to be engaged.
-Once a deadline has been passed, the Revíew Manager shall send a reminder and in parallel, consider seeking an additional reviewer.
+Once a deadline has been passed, the Review Manager shall send a reminder and in parallel, consider seeking an additional reviewer.
 This way, there are minimal holdups.

 ## 3.2 Review Criteria